sathya21/visualization/README.md

 No, as I say, I understand enough about baseball to guess what each part of the visualization refers to.
 Overall, a very nice job!!

+#Feedback 2

+a)Is there something you don’t understand in the graphic?

+Explain about the outlier data on each graph than data distribution at the end

+#Feedback 3
+What do you notice in the visualization?

+HR relationship hasn't been discussed in the first visualization though it is depicted

 Resources